 In Orford, you’ll experience your first taste of beautiful east coast beaches, including Raspins, Millingtons, Spring and Rheban.
 Take a stroll or swim or enjoy some of the great walks from Orford, including the coastal walk between Shelley Beach and Spring Beach or the old convict road along the Prosser River.
-Stop in for a meal or snack at the Gateway Café or Scorchers Pizza in town and pay a visit to Darlington Vineyard for a chance to taste fine east coast wine before taking the 10-minute drive north to Triabunna.
+Stop in for a meal or snack at the Blue Waters Hotel or Scorchers Pizza in town and pay a visit to Darlington Vineyard for a chance to taste fine east coast wine before taking the 10-minute drive north to Triabunna.

 There are several walks in and around Triabunna—explore the area’s beautiful beaches or take a stroll in the nearby coastal reserves, including Pelican Walk, which begins near the marina.
 Take the self-guided Discovery Walk from the Triabunna Visitor Centre to see the town’s preserved convict-era buildings, visit the Tasmanian Seafarers Memorial, and browse the town’s shops and galleries.
 Or, simply relax with a coffee and snack in a welcoming cafe.